sharmax-vikas/AI/README.md

 * No persistence layer implemented yet.
 * Basic prompt instructs the model not to hallucinate; still may happen.
 * Token counting / cost tracking not included (could be added with callbacks).
+* Agents demo excludes a shell tool for safety/stability.

 Future Ideas
 -------------